Image

 Cessna 525C Citation CJ4

 Compared to the Citation CJ3, from which it is derived, the Citation CJ4 is a bit longer, but has fewer cabin windows: five on the left side and six on the right side with a larger distance between the first two windows than the others.
-Also the cockpit side windows are a bit larger.
+Also the cockpit front windows are a bit smaller, having the same height as the side windows.
 Finally, the wing has a small sweep angle.

 Cessna 525C Citation CJ4.
 Note the larger distance between the first two cabin windows.